p2635/100-days-swift-ui/README.md

 - Day 13 – protocols, extensions, and checkpoint 8
 - Day 14 – optionals, nil coalescing, and checkpoint 9

-Note: I did not take notes on all 14 days, but I did go through it.
+Completed: 07/07/2023.
+I did not take notes on all 14 days, but I did go through it.
 I promise!

-Completed: 07/07/2023
+**Days 16-24: Starting SwiftUI**

+Now that you’ve mastered the basics of Swift, in these days you’ll start building real SwiftUI apps using what you learned.

+- Day 16 - 19, WeSplit app project.
+This calculates how to split a check based on the number of people and how much tip you want to leave.